Khazoda/basic-weapons/Mod Description.md

 # Frequently Asked Questions (FAQ) 🧡

+- What are the recipes?
+- _`Recipes are unlocked in the vanilla recipe book when obtaining the requisite materials (e.g. picking up an iron ingot).
+You can also use a mod like EMI to view all recipes.`_
 - What are the mod's dependencies?
   _`Basic Weapons has no required dependencies except for the usual Fabric API/ QFAPI that most mods on Fabric and Quilt require.
 For an upgraded experience you can install this mod together with Better Combat for more exciting fights if you want.`_
 - Is there a forge/fabric/quilt version?